Daniel Oren: Music career

 Since 2007 he has been the artistic director of the Municipal Theatre Giuseppe Verdi in Salerno.

 Oren collaborates with the Royal Opera House in London, the Opera de Paris, the Arena di Verona, the Teatro San Carlo di Napoli, the Teatro del Maggio Musicale Fiorentino in Florence, the Teatro Real Madrid, Liceu Theatre in Barcelona, Theatre du Capitole at Toulouse, Shanghai Opera House, Ncpa Beijing, where Oren conducted Macbeth with Plácido Domingo.

 In 2015 he conducted a concert in the Vatican City for poor people and immigrants in the presence of Pope Francis.

 In 2018 he made his house debut at La Scala in Milan with Aida in the production by Franco Zeffirelli celebrating the latter's 95th birthday.

 At the Israeli Opera he conducted Nabucco (Verdi), La Bohème, Tosca (Puccini) and La Juive (Halevy).

-In May 2022, Verdi: La Traviata was released on the record label Pentatone.
-The Dresdner Philharmonie, Sächsischer Staatsopernchor Dresden and conductor Daniel Oren present Verdi’s masterpiece La Traviata, together with a stellar cast including René Barbera as Alfredo, Lester Lynch as Germont, and world star soprano Lisette Oropesa as Violetta.
+In May 2022, Verdi: La Traviata was released on the record label Pentatone and so announced: "The Dresdner Philharmonie, Sächsischer Staatsopernchor Dresden and conductor Daniel Oren present Verdi’s masterpiece La Traviata, together with a stellar cast including René Barbera as Alfredo, Lester Lynch as Germont, and world star soprano Lisette Oropesa as Violetta."